schmitech/aws-cli-automation-utils/README.md

 ## AWS Account Setup

-Login to your AWS account and then click on Access Keys.
-In the SSO section, copy the start url.
-Run the following command:
+Login to AWS with your account if you've already configured an AWS SSO profile:

+aws sso login --profile your-profile-name

+Otherwise you will need to follow these steps.
+Before beginning, copy the URL from the AccessKeys link on the landing page that is shown after accessing AWS though the MS365 or office.com AWS app.

+Open a terminal and run this command:

 ```
 aws configure sso